We tend to think of “doing something for attention” as a bad thing- but what if it isn’t?

 Ask What the Behavior is Saying

-The reality is we may not always (or even, often) have the capacity to understand whats not being spoken or the resources to provide what kids need from us- and that’s ok.
+The reality is we may not always (or even, often) have the capacity to understand what’s not being spoken or the resources to provide what kids need from us- and that’s ok.
 Parents don’t have to meet every need, respond to every bid for connection, and resolve every issue: we just need to do our best and call in backup when we need it.

 When children and teens ask for attention, the job of the parent, caregiver, counselor, or educator is to show up, affirm, and do our best.
-When our best isn’t enough, it’s our responsibility to reach out to outside resources- even if that means facing our own fears of having our limits seen by someone else.
+When our best isn’t enough, it’s time to reach out to outside resources- even if that means facing our own fears of having our limits seen by someone else.

-Attention Seeking Kids in Therapy
+Attention-Seeking Kids in Therapy

 By interrupting the cycle in which (1) kids act out, (2) parents respond with their own distressed and anxious response, and (3) kids respond with increased impulsivity, the family can begin to recover.
 As a child learns to identify and verbalize their feelings and a parent learns to be more curious about behavior instead of reacting with fear that they’ve messed up, problem behaviors typically reduce or resolve.